fridtjof/glasgow-hats/README.md

 okay there's just one so far but i've got another one i just haven't put together yet. it's pretty simple, too.

+## kicad library

+in the 'kicadlib' directory, and the Releases area of github, there's a downloadable library you can install into kicad which includes two symbols and a footprint for making glasgow HATs. see the README in that directory for more details.

 ## super breakout screw terminal hat

 the name could use some work. brings the pins multiple ways, ending